 Messrs.
-A. T. Dickson, C. J. Bradshaw, R. E. Elberson, Paul Fulton, B. L. M. Kasriel, E. H. Lawton, Jr. and Mrs. D. D. Young served on the Company's Executive Compensation Committee during the year ended December 31, 1996.
+A. T. Dickson, C. J. Bradshaw, R. E. Elberson, Paul Fulton, B. L. M. Kasriel, E. H. Lawton, Jr. and Mrs. D. D. Young served on the Company's Executive Compensation Committee during the year ended December 31, 1997.

-Mr. A. T. Dickson and Mr. Paul Fulton are directors of NationsBank Corporation; Mr. E. H. Lawton, Jr. is a director of NationsBank, N.A. and Mr. C. J. Bradshaw is a director of Wachovia Bank of South Carolina, N.A.
+Mr. A. T. Dickson and Mr. Paul Fulton are directors of NationsBank Corporation and Mr. C. J. Bradshaw is a director of Wachovia Bank, N.A.
 During the third quarter of 1996 NationsBank, N.A. served as agent to provide a five-year committed revolving line of credit for \$450,000,000 to support the Company's commercial paper program and general corporate purposes.
 NationsBank, N.A.'s commitment to this facility is \$43,000,000.
-Wachovia Bank of South Carolina, N.A.'s commitment to this facility is \$37,000,000.
-Committed lines of credit from both banks have been in place since 1987 and have been renewed and increased or decreased according to the Company's needs.
-Additionally, NationsBank, N.A. has extended other lines of credit to the Company as support for letters of credit, overdrafts and other corporate needs.
-NationsBank, N.A. also provides treasury management services to the Company and investment management services through its trust department.
-The Company pays fees to NationsBank, N.A. for these services and for the availability of the lines of credit, as well as interest on borrowed funds.
+Wachovia Bank, N.A.'s commitment to this facility is \$37,000,000.
+Committed lines of credit from both banks have been in place since 1987 and have been renewed, amended, and increased or decreased according to the Company's needs.
+NationsBank, N.A. and Wachovia Bank, N.A. have extended other lines of credit to the Company as support for letters of credit, overdrafts and other corporate needs.
+They also provide treasury management services to the Company.
+The Company pays fees to both banks for these services and for the availability of the lines of credit, as well as interest on borrowed funds.
+Additionally, on February 17, 1998, the Company privately purchased 1.2 million shares of its Common Stock from NationsBanc Montgomery Securities in connection with the repurchase of the Company's Common Stock authorized by the Board of Directors in October and December 1997.
 All transactions were handled on a competitive basis.
 Management is convinced that the rates and provisions were as favorable to the Company as otherwise could have been obtained.

-Mr. H. L. McColl, Jr., an executive officer of NationsBank Corporation, is a member of the Company's Board but is not a member of the Company's Executive Compensation Committee.
-Mr. C. W. Coker, Chairman and Chief Executive Officer of the Company, is a member of NationsBank Corporation's Compensation Committee.

-Mr. A. T. Dickson, an executive officer of Ruddick Corporation, is a member of the Company's Compensation Committee.
-Mr. H. L. McColl, Jr., an executive officer of NationsBank Corporation and a director of the Company, is a director of Ruddick Corporation.

-Mr. P. C. Browning, President and Chief Operating Officer of the Company, serves as a director of Phoenix Home Life Mutual Insurance Company, as well as a member of its Compensation Committee.
+- Mr. H. L. McColl, Jr., an executive officer of NationsBank Corporation, is a member of the Company's Board but is not a member of the Company's Executive Compensation Committee.
+Mr. C. W. Coker, Chairman and Chief Executive Officer of the Company, is a member of NationsBank Corporation's Compensation Committee. - Mr. A. T. Dickson, an executive officer of Ruddick Corporation, is a member of the Company's Compensation Committee.
+Mr. H. L. McColl, Jr., an executive officer of NationsBank Corporation and a director of the Company, is a director of Ruddick Corporation. - Mr. P. C. Browning, President and Chief Operating Officer of the Company, serves as a director of Phoenix Home Life Mutual Insurance Company.
 Mrs. D. D. Young, an executive officer of Phoenix Home Life Mutual Insurance Company, serves on the Company's Executive Compensation Committee.